Paul Fuoss

-Paul Henry Fuoss is an American physicist who specializes in the study of X-ray scattering and grazing incident scattering.
+Paul Henry Fuoss is an American physicist who specializes in the development of X-ray scattering techniques and their application to materials' physics.

 Early life and education

 Fuoss was born to parents Floyd and Sylvia Fuoss and raised in South Dakota, where he attended Spears Rural School, followed by Draper High School in Draper and T. F. Riggs High School in Pierre.
 Fuoss graduated from the South Dakota School of Mines and Technology and completed a doctorate at Stanford University.

 Career

-Fuoss worked at Bell Labs, AT&T Laboratories, and the Argonne National Laboratory, then returned to Stanford as technician at SLAC National Accelerator Laboratory in 2017.
+Fuoss worked at AT&T Bell Labs, AT&T Laboratories, and the Argonne National Laboratory, then returned to Stanford as a Distinguished Scientist at the SLAC National Accelerator Laboratory in 2017.
 While at AT&T Laboratories, Fuoss was elected a fellow of the American Physical Society in 1999, "[f]or pioneering contributions to the science of x-ray scattering, including anomalous scattering for amorphous materials, grazing incident scattering to study monolayers on surfaces and in-situ scattering during chemical vapor deposition."